ssfsx17/ffpnp/Jobs/JobDetails/Gunner.md

 ### Gunplay T3

-Enchanted Ammo (8 MP) (single) - Attack with non-elemental damage, opposed by Magic Evasion and Magic Defense.
+Enchanted Ammo (8 MP) (single) - Attack with magical non-elemental damage, opposed by Magic Evasion and Magic Defense.

 ### Gunplay T4

-Target MP (8 MP) (single) - Attack that does an amount of MP damage equal to 1/10th physical damage.
-Defense is not applied.
+Target MP (8 MP) (single) - Attack that does an amount of MP damage equal to 1/10th of the physical damage.
+The MP damage ignores Defense.

 ### Gunplay T5